Dining rooms, menus, approaches to cooking, and even service styles all span geographies and cultures.

-So, the way the food is presented to customers is certainly part of that fuzzy-blurry-scrambled-intentional look that can mean any one of a million things to the people preparing the food as well as the customers eating the dish.
+So, the way the food is presented to customers can mean any one of a million things to the people preparing the food as well as the customers eating the dish.

-With Twitter, food blogs aplenty, and Aunt Nancy sharing last night’s entree on Facebook, food presentation really does matter.
-Not that it didn’t before, but now the look of food travels at the speed of Instagram.
+With Instagram, food blogs, and Aunt Nancy sharing last night’s entree on Facebook, food presentation really does matter.
+Not that it didn’t before, but now the look of food travels at the speed of social media.

-Beautiful plating has to navigate the criss-crossing lines of form and function.
-Too functional and the look is institutional at best, boring at worst.
-And too kitschy/manipulated/artsy, and the food gets lost in a mire of confusion.
+Beautiful plating has to navigate the lines of form and function.
+Too functional, and the look is institutional at best, boring at worst.
+Too artsy, and the food gets lost in a mire of confusion.

-Here are 7 hacks to get the right look that keeps that balance in perspective.
+Here are seven tips to get the right look that keeps that balance in perspective.

 The layered look for the sake of gaining altitude is a dubious prospect.
 Not everything on the plate belongs sandwiched together.

 Unless you are Primanti Brothers, don’t layer the side dishes onto every sandwich, for instance.
 Flat-ish can work.
 Plating with dabs of color, various textures, and interesting knifework can take the place of a precariously perched stack of impending doom.

 2. Bent Nostalgia

 Beautiful presentation can stir oohs and ahhs.
 And if you can bend a euro-centric comfort dish into something more than the old look of meatloaf and mashed potatoes, you score some points.